 Bilateral Economic Relations

 Membership in International Organizations

-Denmark is a global actor and contributes actively to the solution of global challenges through a variety of multilateral organizations notably, the United Nations, NATO, and the European Union (EU) Demark is the only Nordic country that is a member of both NATO and the European Union (EU).
-As an Arctic state, Denmark looks to the Arctic council as its main forum for Arctic cooperation.
-Denmark also seeks to actively work with regional partners though Nordic and Baltic cooperation forums.
+Denmark is a global actor and contributes actively to the solution of global challenges through a variety of multilateral organizations notably, the United Nations, NATO, and the European Union (EU).
+Denmark is the only Nordic country that is a member of both NATO and the European Union (EU).
+In 2014, Denmark joined the Global Coalition to Defeat ISIS and is currently a member of its Small Group and four working groups.
+Denmark participated in the newly formed Africa Focus Group meeting in March 2022.

-The U.S. Ambassador to Denmark is Carla Sands; other principal embassy officials are listed in the Department’s Key Officers List.
+Principal embassy officials are listed in the Department’s Key Officers List.